JetBrains/kotlin-web-site/docs/topics/jvm/jvm-spring-boot-add-data-class.md

    <deflist collapsible="true">
        <def title="Data classes – data class Message">
           <p>The main purpose of <a href="data-classes.md">data classes</a> in Kotlin is to hold data.
-Such classes are marked with <code>data</code> keyword and some standard functionality and some utility functions are often mechanically derivable from the class structure.</p>
+Such classes are marked with the <code>data</code> keyword, and some standard functionality and some utility functions are often mechanically derivable from the class structure.</p>
           <p>In this example, you declared <code>Message</code> as a data class as its main purpose is to store the data.</p>
        </def>
        <def title="val and var properties">